jadecarino/galasa/docs/content/docs/ecosystem/ecosystem-manage-creds.md

 If the secret does not exist, an error will be displayed to indicate that the secret could not be found.

-For a complete list of supported parameters see the [galasactl secrets delete](https://github.com/galasa-dev/cli/blob/main/docs/generated/galasactl_secrets_delete.md){target="_blank"} documentation in the CLI repository.
+For a complete list of supported parameters, see the [galasactl secrets delete](../reference/cli-syntax/galasactl_secrets_delete.md) command reference.